 As a result, we believe that keeping relevant receipts is the best approach.
 It’s not always evident what your work-related expenses will be at the start of the fiscal year.
 It’s always better to be prepared.
 It’s also a good idea to keep track of your reported expenses for at least five years.

 Here’s a list of charges you can itemize, as well as receipts for business automobile and home use: Keep receipts for all household expenses, including rent, electricity, gas, water, insurance, and maintenance.
 The item’s estimated worth must be stated on the receipt.

 How much can I claim for the cost of managing tax affairs?

-This comes as Labor proposes to limit the deductibility for the cost of managing tax affairs to $3,000 on the back of ATO data which showed that, in 2016–17, 69 people earned more than $1 million but paid no tax, with 27 of them claiming an average $607,000 for the cost of managing tax affairs.
+This comes as Labor proposes capping the cost of maintaining tax affairs at $3,000, citing ATO data showing that 69 people made more than $1 million but paid no tax in 2016–17, with 27 of them claiming an average of $607,000 for the cost of managing tax affairs.

 How much travel expenses can I claim?

 You can claim a deduction for travel expenses (accommodation, meals and incidental expenses) if you travel and stay away from your home overnight in the course of performing your employment duties.

 You will be travelling overnight for work in the course of performing your employment duties, if: